 General introduction

 How many and which gaseous emissions are released from agricultural soils in Flanders?
 What activities or practices can a farmer use to reduce these emissions?
-And how do possible tradeoffs arise, where, for example, one type of emission (e.g. nitrogen) is reduced but another (e.g. nitrous oxide) is increased?
+And how do possible tradeoffs arise, where, for example, one type of emission (e.g. nitrous oxide) is reduced but another (e.g. ammonia) is increased?
 ILVO wants to answer these questions in the LILA project.
 At the start of this project, it is estimated that greenhouse gas emissions from agricultural soils represent 15% of total greenhouse gas emissions within agriculture.
 Nitrous oxide (N2O) in particular is thought to have a large share of soil greenhouse gases: as much as 72% of total nitrous oxide emissions within agriculture come from soil.
-The researchers want to know more precisely which conditions and processes surrounding the use and incorporation of artificial fertilizer, animal manure and crop residues affect (the balance between) NH3 (ammonia) and N2O emissions, and on the other hand the build-up of carbon in the soil, and thus a reduction of CO2 in the atmosphere (i.e. climate mitigation).
+The researchers want to know more precisely which conditions and processes surrounding the use and incorporation of artificial fertilizer, animal manure and crop residues affect (the balance between) N2O emissions and NH3 (ammonia) emissions, and on the other hand the build-up of carbon in the soil, and thus a reduction of CO2 in the atmosphere (i.e. climate mitigation).
 The application of organic fertilizer is seen as a carbon sequestration promoting action, and stimulated through an eco-scheme.
 If the CO2 emission reduction would thereby lead to (much) more emission of the much more punitive greenhouse gas N2O, this would lead to climate backsliding.

 Research approach